iese-bad/datacamp-courses/README.md

-### This repo contains information and advice about Datacamp courses.
+### This repo contains information and advice about DataCamp courses.

 <br> <br>